ciscoheat/haxedci-example/README.md

 In [LibraryBorrowMachine.hx](https://github.com/ciscoheat/haxedci-example/blob/master/src/contexts/LibraryBorrowMachine.hx), `scanner.rfidScanned`, there is a call to a [BorrowLoanItem.hx](https://github.com/ciscoheat/haxedci-example/blob/master/src/contexts/BorrowLoanItem.hx) Context, which contains the functionality for borrowing a single `LoanItem`.

-Calling a Context inside another is called Nested Contexts, an important concept since it's finally about slicing behaviour in the right layers; where it makes sense to the user, instead of the current state of affairs, behaviour being sliced (spread out) in classes and behind abstractions, decided by, again, engineers who prefers structure rather than a user-focused archictecture.
+A Context inside another is called a Nested Context, an important concept since it's finally about slicing behaviour in the right layers; where it makes sense to the user, instead of the current state of affairs, behaviour being sliced and spread out in classes and behind abstractions, decided by, again, engineers who prefers structure and patterns rather than a user-focused archictecture.

 ### Event handling